maul-lq/Aplikasi-Percetakan/readme.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Unlicense License - see the LICENSE file for details.